gsbdarc/vllm_helper/README.md

 # vllm_helper

-Helper scripts and examples for running **vLLM** on Stanford clusters (Sherlock, Marlowe, Yens) and for evaluating **fine-tuned LoRA adapters** trained on [Together](https://together.ai).
+Helper scripts and examples for running **vLLM** on Stanford clusters (Sherlock, Marlowe, Yens) and for evaluating **fine-tuned LoRA adapters** trained on [Together AI](https://together.ai).

-This repo accompanies the blog post [Fine-Tuning Open Source Models with Together + vLLM](link).
+This repo accompanies the blog post [Fine-Tuning Open Source Models with Together + vLLM]([link](https://rcpedia.stanford.edu/blog/2025/11/07/fine-tuning-open-source-models/)).
 It provides the **“try it yourself”** walkthrough: from preparing JSONL datasets to running base and fine-tuned models on Sherlock and Yen Stanford clusters.

 ---
 In this example, we fine-tune [Qwen3-8B-Base](https://huggingface.co/Qwen/Qwen3-8B/tree/main) to classify Reddit posts into one of ten subreddits.
-With no fine-tuning, the base model reached an accuracy of 0.39 on our test set.
-After fine-tuning with LoRA adapters, accuracy nearly doubled to 0.74.
+With no fine-tuning, the base model reached an accuracy of 0.41 on our test set.
+After fine-tuning with LoRA adapters, accuracy nearly doubled to 0.78.

 We’ll walk step by step through: